wsw70/syncthing-map/README.md

 # syncthing-map

-A utility to map syncthing devices and shared folders
+A utility to map syncthing devices and shared folders.

+The binaries are automatically released at each update of the stable and development version.
+Use the stable one except if you want to test some development updates.

 ## Usage